Stock market today: Bitcoin hits $100,000 and Asian shares are mostly higher

 In the bond market, the yield on the 10-year Treasury fell to 4.18% from 4.23% late Tuesday.

-In other dealings early Thursday, benchmark U.S. crude added 6 cents to $68.60 a barrel.
-Brent crude, the international standard, also gained 6 cents, to $72.37 a barrel.
+In other dealings early Thursday, benchmark U.S. crude added 1 cent to $68.55 a barrel.
+Brent crude, the international standard, was unchanged at $72.31 a barrel.

 AP Business Writer Stan Choe contributed.